dnsimple/dnsimple-support/content/articles/manage-caa-record.markdown

     ![](/files/record-caa-create-new.png)

-    - The _Name_ is the subdomain you want to create the record for, without the domain name.
-For example, if you want to represent `wwww.example.com` enter `www`.
+    - _Name_: the subdomain you want to create the record for, without the domain name.
+For example, if you want to represent `www.example.com` enter `www`.
 Leave it blank to represent the root domain `example.com`.
-    - The _Provider_ is the Certificate Authority you want to allow.
+    - _Provider_: the Certificate Authority you want to allow.
-    - The _Certificate type_ is the type you want to allow.
+    - _Certificate type_: the type you want to allow.

     As any other DNS record, you can configure:

-    - The _TTL_ is the record time-to-live.
+    - _TTL_: the record time-to-live.

     Once ready, click <label>Add Record</label> to confirm and create the record.